Please note that this page is automatically translated.

 Achieving carbon neutrality

-As the Group uses a wide variety of marine, fishery, agricultural and forestry resources as raw materials, we view climate change as a significant management risk and disclose information related to climate change in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+As the Group uses a wide variety of marine, fishery, and agricultural resources as raw materials, we view climate change as a significant management risk and disclose information related to climate change in accordance with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).